bridgecrewio/yor/docs/2.Using Yor/applyTag.md

 ---
 # Applying Tags

 The following commands are used to apply tags.
+In order to integrate Yor into GitHub Actions which provides a simple, automatic way of applying tags to your IaC both during pull request review and as part of any build process - check implementation [here](/docs/docs/2.Using Yor/installation.md#integrate-yor-with-github-actions)

 ## Apply Built-in Tags
 To apply all configured tags run the following commands: